aristocratious/docusaurus-mvp/docs/methodology/our-methodology.md

 - Skill development programs for human-AI collaboration
 - Purpose alignment support integrated with role development

+Checkpoint 2: Design and Values Check
+Does the detailed design reflect the organization's values?
+How will we mitigate potential biases or unintended consequences?
+Is the plan for human oversight robust?

 ### Phase 3: Foundation Building (8-12 weeks)

 **Technical Foundation**